 Pupil Grouping, Learning and Teaching

 What's the Houlton difference?
-Firstly, there are no stressful, high-stakes tests for entry to Houlton School.
+Firstly, there are no stressful, high-stakes tests or examinations for entry to Houlton School.
 We are a local school, for local children, and we want everyone to be included in our outstanding provision, regardless of their attainment levels when they arrive.
-We assess pupils' inherent cognitive ability on arrival, and diagnose where they are with reading and spelling so that we can set ambitious targets for their progress with us and ensure they have equity in terms of their access to our exciting offer.
+We assess pupils' inherent cognitive ability on arrival, and diagnose where they are with their reading and spelling so that we can set ambitious targets for their progress with us and ensure they have equity in terms of their access to our exciting offer.

 Pupils at Houlton are grouped in mixed-attainment classes of up to 30.
-Successive researchers over decades have found time and again that (despite a common misconception that strict setting or streaming pupils will lead to the best progress and outcomes) children make the most progress when grouped with pupils with a range of different talents, attainment levels and skills.
-They are also proven to be much happier and less anxious during their education as a result of being grouped in this way.
+Successive researchers over decades have found time and again that (despite a common misconception that strict setting or streaming pupils will lead to the best progress and outcomes) children make the most and fastest progress when grouped with pupils with a range of different talents, attainment levels and skills.
+They are also proven to be much happier and less anxious during their education as a result of being grouped in this way for their learning.

 Principal McCulley's vision for our family's energetic and immersive curriculum is inspired by impressive, research-led great thinking, such as that from Mary Myatt and Professor Dame Alison Peacock.
 All teaching at Houlton encourages 'deep learning without limits' through our use of 'the Big Question', which has curiosity and story-telling at its heart.
 Children acquire knowledge through investigation and then revisit key facts and skills throughout the academic year/key stage so that memorability and skilful encoding within the brain becomes second nature.